boazbk/tcs/lec_02_representation.md

 # Computation and Representation {#chaprepres }

 > # { .objectives }
-* Internalize the concept of _representing_ an object as a string (often of zeroes and ones).
+* _Representation_ an object as a string (often of zeroes and ones).
-* Examples for common objects such as numbers, vectors, lists, graphs.
+* Examples of representations for common objects such as numbers, vectors, lists, graphs.
 * Prefix free representations.
 * Distinguish between _specification_ and _implementation_, or equivalently between _algorithms/programs_ and _mathematical functions_.

->_"The alphabet was a great invention, which enabled men to store and to learn with little effort what others had learned the hard way-that is, to learn from books rather than from direct, possibly painful, contact with the real world."_, B.F.
+>_"The alphabet was a great invention, which enabled men to store and to learn with little effort what others had learned the hard way -- that is, to learn from books rather than from direct, possibly painful, contact with the real world."_, B.F.
 Skinner

 >_"The name of the song is called `HADDOCK'S EYES.'"_ [said the Knight]